SK1989sL/eliza/scripts/jsdoc-automation/README.md

 - https://github.com/elizaOS/eliza/issues/1110

 ## Set up
-- Set GH_PAT & OPENAI_API_KEY in github actions as env variables
+- Set GH_PAT & OPENAI_API_KEY in GitHub actions as env variables

 ## Summary
-- To only scan files in a PR, ensure the files have been merged into the base branch (defaults to develop), and provide the PR number in the github Action input
+- To only scan files in a PR, ensure the files have been merged into the base branch (defaults to develop), and provide the PR number in the GitHub Action input
 - `root_directory` is still enforced when scanning a PR
 - To scan a provided directory set `root_directory` and leave the PR number empty